ansys/pyoptislang/doc/source/user_guide/functions.rst

     osl.new()
     osl.save_as(new_project)

-Some general info about project can be obtained by running:
+To obtain some general information about a project, run this code:

 .. code:: python

     print(osl)

-Or via running specific requests:
+Or, you can run specific requests like shown in this code:

 .. code:: python

     print(f"Version: {osl.get_osl_version_string()}")
     print(f"Working directory: {osl.get_working_dir()}")

-When the :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` instance is no longer needed, close the connection with optiSLang server by running:
+When you no longer need to use the :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` instance, close the connection with the optiSLang server by running this code:

 .. code:: python